Considerations of choosing direct cremation funerals Blog

 Looking to have a pre-paid funeral plan set in place to help alleviate emotional and financial stress from your loved ones when you pass?
 You're not alone - many people choose this route as it has numerous benefits not just for you to ensure your wishes are respected, but for your loved ones, too.

-However, if you're pondering over choosing a direct cremation for your funeral plan, there may be some elements you should consider before you make your choice.
+However, if you're pondering over choosing a unattended cremation for your funeral plan, there may be some elements you should consider before you make your choice.

 Firstly, it's important to highlight exactly what a direct cremation funeral is.
 It essentially removes the formality of a traditional service by having no family or mourners in attendance, no funeral ceremony, and the body is cremated on its own, away from the traditional types of funeral services.